Saran-nns/gradients/README.md

     1. Compute gradients with respect to parameters
     2. Update the parameters given the gradients

-In pytorch, step 1 is done by the type-based automatic differentiation system `torch.nn.autograd` and step 2 by `torch.optim`.
-Using  them, we can build fully customized deep learning models with `torch.nn.Module` as follows;
+In PyTorch, step 1 is done by the type-based automatic differentiation system `torch.nn.autograd` and 2 by `torch.optim`.
+Using  them, we can develop fully customized deep learning models with `torch.nn.Module` as follows;
-Example:

 ### Activation function with backward